holgergp/soccerSolid/README.md

 You can find the current main branch deployed [here](https://soccer-solid.netlify.app/)

-The backend for this repo was done using [Darklang](https://darklang.com/).
-For now it consists of [this](https://holgergp.builtwithdark.com/league-table) api call.
+The backend for this repo was done using a Netlify function.

 This is based on the solidjs app template which docs you can find below: